GitYiheng/machine_learning_from_getting_started_to_giving_up/python_notes/softmax_sigmoid.md

 # What is a Logit

 A logit (also called a score) is a raw unscaled value associated with a class, before computing the probability.
 In terms of neural network architecture, this means that a logit is an output of a dense (fully-connected) layer.

+# In TensorFlow

+- Sigmoid function: It solves N binary classifications at once.
+The labels must be one-hot encoded.

+  `tf.nn.sigmoid_cross_entropy_with_logits`

+- Softmax function: It should be used for multinomial mutually exclusive classification.
+The labels must be one-hot encoded.

+  `tf.nn.softmax_cross_entropy_with_logits_v2`

+- Sparse function: The classes are specified as integers (class index), not one-hot vectors.

+  `tf.nn.sparse_softmax_cross_entropy_with_logits`